RamanaRaj7/VIT-Vellore-wifi-automation/README.md

 Easily automate login to VIT Wi-Fi on macOS using [wifiwatcher](https://github.com/RamanaRaj7/wifiwatcher).
 This guide walks you through installing wifiwatcher, creating a simple auto-login script, and configuring it to execute automatically every time you connect to a VIT Wi-Fi network.
 I have also included a `manual one click login using shortcut` at the bottom.

+If you have any doubts while implementing this, please create an issue.
 ---

 ## Prerequisites